 In addition to the Pillar 2A capital guidance, the PRA also defines forward looking capital guidance which represents the PRA's view of the capital that the company would require to absorb losses in stressed market conditions.
 This is known as Pillar 2B or the "PRA buffer" and is not reflected in the minimum ratios shown above.
 As the capital conservation buffer phases in, as described above, it will fully or partially replace the PRA buffer.

-During 2017 and 2016, the company was in compliance with the capital requirements set by the PRA.
+During the periods ended November 2018 and December 2017, the company was in compliance with the capital requirements set by the PRA.